-The Degree of Master of Philosophy is governed by Resolution No. 575 of the University Court which came into effect on 1 September 2008 with provision that:
+The Degree of Master of Philosophy will be governed by Resolution No. 638 of the University Court which is currently in draft form with provision that:

-- 1. The Degree of Master of Philosophy (MPhil) may be awarded by the University of Glasgow in the Colleges of Arts; Social Sciences; and Medical, Veterinary & Life Sciences. - 2. (a) A candidate for the Degree may either undertake a prescribed course of study in accordance with the provisions of Schedule A, or undertake research in accordance with the provisions of Schedule B or Schedule C as set out in the Regulations.
-Such study shall be prosecuted in the University of Glasgow or The Glasgow School of Art or in another institution recognised for the purposes of study and research. - (b) Colleges and Graduate Schools may allow the candidate's study or research to be conducted in an institution external to the University of Glasgow.
-The choice of such an institution will be determined ad hoc and only where there exists clear alignment of the candidate's proposed study or research with the aims and objectives of the institution proposed, and where the institution can demonstrate ability to provide an appropriate level of supervision of the candidate.
+- 1. The Degree of Master of Philosophy (MPhil) may be awarded by the University of Glasgow in the Colleges of Arts; Social Sciences; and Medical, Veterinary & Life Sciences. - a) A candidate for the Degree may undertake research in accordance with the provisions of Schedule B or Schedule C as set out in the Regulations below.
+Such study shall be prosecuted in the University of Glasgow or The Glasgow School of Art or in another institution recognised for the purposes of study and research. - b) Colleges and Graduate Schools may allow the candidate's research to be conducted in an institution external to the University of Glasgow.
+The choice of such an institution will be determined ad hoc and only where there exists clear alignment of the candidate's proposed research with the aims and objectives of the institution proposed, and where the institution can demonstrate ability to provide an appropriate level of supervision of the candidate.
 A full-time member of staff of a recognised institution may be nominated to Senate either as a supervisor or as an internal examiner although such an individual may not be nominated as an examiner if he or she has previously supervised the candidate's work.
 In cases where an employee of the institution acts as supervisor or internal examiner, a member of staff from an appropriate subject area in the University will also be appointed. - 3.
-Every candidate for the Degree, before being admitted to a programme of study qualifying therefor, (a) must have obtained a Degree in any Institution of Higher Education specially recognised for this purpose by the University Court on the recommendation of the Senate, provided always that a diploma or a certificate recognised in like manner as equivalent to a Degree may be accepted in place of a Degree and (b) must have satisfied the Senate of his or her fitness to undertake advanced study. - 4.
-A candidate who is a full-time student shall follow a programme of study in the University or another Institution recognised for the purpose either for twelve months by research or for two academical years by prescribed programme.
-The Senate shall determine the Schools of study in which a two-year programme is to be offered.
-The period of study for a candidate who is a part-time student shall be at least one year longer than that prescribed for full-time students. - These provisions notwithstanding, the Colleges may on special cause shown (i) extend the prescribed period of study for any full-time candidate by not more than one year; (ii) permit a candidate for the two-year Degree to pursue study elsewhere for a period not exceeding one semester. - 5.
-The College shall designate a Professor or Lecturer in the University to supervise the study of each candidate.
-The supervisor shall report at appropriate intervals as determined by the College on the progress of the candidate. - 6.
-On the conclusion of his or her period of study each candidate shall present for such written examination as may be prescribed by the Senate and may be required to submit a dissertation.
-The candidate may also be required to undergo oral and/or practical examination. - 7.
-The examiners for the Degree shall be such Professors and Lecturers in the University as the Senate shall designate and such additional examiners as the University Court, on the recommendation of the Senate shall appoint.
+Every candidate for the Degree, before being admitted to a programme of research qualifying therefor, (a) must have obtained a Degree in any Institution of Higher Education specially recognised for this purpose by the University Court on the recommendation of the Senate, provided always that a diploma or a certificate